-Although it was destroyed by fire in 1899, a second Music Hall was re-built on the site.
+It was destroyed by fire in 1899, but a second Music Hall was re-built on the site.

 The new industrial working classes of London were looking for cheap accommodation but these were the same people that flocked to the new Palaces of Variety; and the Bedford Music Hall was no exception in its ability to provide the kind of entertainment that the masses demanded.

 The Bedford had also become a favourite haunt of the artists called the Camden Town Group.
 Most lived near or in Mornington Crescent and the group was headed by Walter Sickert (see Camden Town Murder), one of whose paintings was entitled Little Dot Hetherington at The Old Bedford.
 The audiences did not go to see the likes of Sickert but such stars as Marie Lloyd – ‘Our Marie’.